Healthcare Associated Infections: The Patient & Physician's Guide

 How Are Healthcare Associated Infections Spread?

-The pathogens that cause HAIs can spread through the air, through droplets released by coughs or sneezes, or through contact with a person or object.
+The pathogens that cause HAIs can spread through the air, through droplets released by coughs or sneezes, or through direct contact with healthcare workers or contaminated environments.
 Some of the factors that may put patients at higher risk of contracting an HAI include:

 • Contaminated equipment: Blood pressure cuffs, thermometers, wheelchairs, and other equipment shared among patients may transmit HAIs if they are not disinfected between uses.